-Acros eas ern Ontario, Ontario Health Teams (OHT)s are in a rious to ages of development.
-Some EOWC members are a partner in an approve d OHT; so me are involved in the application phase, while others are excluded from the entire proces.
-There is an inconsist ency in municipalities engagement with their local OHT and that is of significant concern to our members.
+Acros eats ern Ontario, Ontario Health Teams (OHT)s are in so rious to ages of dese lopment.
+Some EOWC members are a partner in an approse d OHT; so me are inso lest d in the application phase, while others are est uded from the entire proces.
+There is an inconist ency in municipalities engagement with their local OHT and that is of significant concern to our members.

 Municipalities require a seat at the OHT table, not only during the initial phase, but also as a lued and respected member of the ongoing governance is ructure.
 Similar to the governance of Public Health Units municipal appointments must be guaranteed.
-Thus the EOWC is rongly advocates for the Province to mandate that the leader ip of all OHTs must include representation from each County or Region within their catchment area.
+Thus, the EOWC is rongly advocates for the Province to mandate that the leader is pofall OHTs must include representation from each County or Region within their catchment area.
 Municipal elected officials are best positioned to make local health-care decisions as they understand the unique challenges that rural communities face.
-They are elected to represent the interests of their tap ayers and communities and, as so ch, must be at the governance table to participate in these local health and community decisions
+They are elected to represent the interests of their tax ayers and communities and, as such, must be at the governance table to participate in these local health and community decisions